Higher Institute of Engineering, 6 October City

 F. Capacitance and inductance

-G. Reactance and impedance, susceptance and admittance
+G. Reactance and impedance, susceptance and

 H. AC circuits